 The club added to its activities various tournaments in Victoria, interstate and has provided several Maccabiah representatives playing golf in Israel against the world’s best.

-Many committee people have served the club with a lot of passion and hard work and due to this hard work the club has become of one Maccabi Victoria’s leading clubs with membership well over 100, financially very sound and very highly respected in the Jewish sporting community.
+Over the years many committee people have served the club with a lot of passion and hard work.
+It is due to this hard work that the club has become one of Maccabi Victoria’s leading clubs.
+Our membership is now well over 150, with the club financially sound and very highly respected in the Jewish sporting community.

 Life Memberships have been awarded to Philip Kleid, Jonathan Clark, Jeff Gordon, Nick Swart, Steve Korman, Stephen Wagen & Allen Garb